-Out of 58 decisions concerning domain names rendered and published in France in 2013, the judges ordered damages in 36 cases.
+Out of 58 decisions concerning domain names rendered and published in France in 2013, the judges awarded damages in 28 cases.
+Publication of the judgment in reviews or on a website was requested in 23 of the 58 cases and granted in seven cases.

-The granted monetary relief was, for the majority, between €10,000 and €20,000:
+The monetary relief awarded was, for the majority, between €10,000 and €20,000: